ayonli/jsext/README.md

 console.log(arr.length); // 0
 ```

-**Remarks**

-If the application is to be bundled, use the following syntax to link the module
+**NOTE:** If the application is to be bundled, use the following syntax to link
-instead, it will prevent the bundler from including the file and rewriting the
+the module instead, it will prevent the bundler from including the file and
-path.
+rewriting the path.

 ```ts
 const mod = parallel<typeof import("./examples/worker.mjs")>(